course schedule is available for anyone

 The schedule gives you the ability to use a variety of search features and filters to look for courses.
 After selecting the semester you are interested in, you may search by course prefix, course number, course attribute, course status, and course title.
 Course Schedule

 If you are a visiting student (non-matriculated student) attempting to register, please access our visiting student page for policies and registration instructions.
 You may also review our cross-registration instructions if you are planning to attend using the SUNY cross-registration agreement.
-Please do not hesitate to contact the Registrar's Office if you have any questions about visitor registration or cross-registration.
+Please do not hesitate to contact the Student Registration and Records Services if you have any questions about visitor registration or cross-registration.

 Many courses will have multiple elements associated with them.
 For example, many of the science courses offered at Cortland have a lecture and a lab component.
 When viewing the public schedule, the lecture will appear at the top of the list, with the labs appearing below and indented.

 This indicates that these courses are linked, and you must register for the lecture, and the lab (or one of multiple lab options).
 The section identification guide will help you identify section types.